Maercusxch/eJPT_Notes/2_Assessment Methodologies/03_Enumeration.md

 ### Web Server Enumeration

 Web servers utilize HTTP (Hypertext Transfer Protocol) to facilitate the communication between clients and the web server.
 HTTP is an application layer protocol that utilizes TCP port 80 for communication.
 When you set up a SSL certificate for encription, the is called HTTPS (Hypertext Transfer Protocol Secure) and utilizes TCP port 443.
+Additionally, important to note is the robots.txt file.
+The robots.txt file ist stored at the root of a webserver and is used to prevent search engines from indexing specific directorys and files, that are hosted on that web server.

 ### Web Server Enumeration Practical: